-Early 1960s smart Meredew teak dining table and 6 chairs
+Early 1960s smart Meredew teak dining table

 Meredew like McIntosh were one of the first British makers to use teak for contemporary styled dining suites.
 This lovely table and chairs was illustrated in a 1961 catalogue which was before their larger rivals G Plan used teak.